fyngyrz/aa_macro/users-guide.md

 many types of multi-page documents.
 However, for many single page documents, this is all you need.

+The reason the above works just like that is because the class `__str__` method returns the output text just as `object.do()` does.
+Then print knows enough to use that when the object is thrown in its face, so to speak.
+But not everything in Python is so smart.
+For instance, this won't work...

+	print 'This is ' + macro('[i some interesting content]') + " right here"

+...because the `+` operator implementation for strings doesn't know enough to go grab a string method of an object.
+It's trivial to work around, though...

+	print 'This is ' + str(macro('[i some interesting content]')) + " right here"

+...and in fact, that form will work everywhere, including with print...

+	print str(macro('[i some interesting content]'))

+...so perhaps that's the best way to appraoch it.
+I'm unclear on why Python's `+` operator doesn't look for the `__str__` method when it already knows it is concatinating a string, but... that's how it works.

 ## A \(very\) Brief Introduction to Styles and Built-Ins

 Styles are the heart of what class `macro()` is about.
 The built-ins you'll